 How Much Food Do Swans Need to Consume per Day?

 Swans are not those creatures that eat in too many large quantities, so they will graze for some time and return to their reliable food sources several times a day instead of using one large meal.
-Also, they do not have a large stomach, and they often eat regularly to nurture themselves.
+Also, they do not have large stomachs and often eat regularly to nurture themselves.

 How Do Swans Consume Food?